mroosmalen/nanosv/README.md

 ```
 bam              :   /path/to/reads.sorted.bam
 ```
+This BAM file needs to be coordinate-sorted and indexed.
 Note that if you are performing SV calling on a large genome (e.g. human) and are only interested in calling intrachromosomal SVs, you may gain speed by splitting your BAM file by chromosome and running NanoSV per chromosome (on a compute cluster).

 #### optional arguments:
 ```